Restorations

 7

-Following restoration, the luminaire is carefully reassembled and installed.
-Height, alignment, and, where applicable, the length of chains or suspension systems are precisely adjusted.
-This ensures not only secure installation but also a harmonious visual presence within the architectural space.
+Once the luminaire has been reassembled, the fine adjustment begins: height, alignment and, where necessary, the length of chains or cables are precisely calibrated.
+This ensures not only a secure installation, but also a visually balanced presence within the space.

 8